tlarrieu/dotfiles/README.md

 ###About missing links
 I do know I have broken links to other git projects that are included in this one.
 I sincerly apologize for this.
-The reason about that is that I'm quiet new to git and could not find a way to include them properly.
+The reason behind that is that I'm quiet new to git and could not find a way to include them properly.
 If you find this offensive or want to help me achieve cross-references, I'd be glad too ;)